paulround2tele/studio/do_it_now.md

 Swagger file serving is brittle: You serve “backend/docs/swagger.*” via relative paths.
 That breaks the moment your CWD changes or you ship a binary.
 Either embed the files or serve via the generated docs package and lock it down in prod.
 Public Swagger in production is an enumeration gift.

-CSRF sitting duck: Session-only auth + SameSite=Lax + no CSRF protection on POST/PUT/DELETE = cross-site request party.
-Add CSRF tokens or move auth to Authorization headers for state-changing endpoints.
-Basic security.
-Try it sometime.

-CORS is “development forever”: You globally apply “EnhancedCORS” with no clear prod gating.
-Lock origins, allowCredentials only when necessary, and handle SSE/WS properly.
-Otherwise you’ll leak cookies across origins and cry about it later.

 Batch extraction DoS vector: Your timeout scales with len(items) in minutes.
 One fat request can pin the server for hours.
 Cap batch size, cap concurrency, and use per-item timeouts with a hard upper bound.